googleapis/google-cloud-node/packages/google-cloud-language/samples/README.md

 ```
 Commands:
   sentiment-text <text>                   Detects sentiment of a string.
   sentiment-file <bucketName> <fileName>  Detects sentiment in a file in Google Cloud Storage.
   entities-text <text>                    Detects entities in a string.
   entities-file <bucketName> <fileName>   Detects entities in a file in Google Cloud Storage.
   syntax-text <text>                      Detects syntax of a string.
   syntax-file <bucketName> <fileName>     Detects syntax in a file in Google Cloud Storage.
-  entity-sentiment-text <text>                   Detects sentiment of the entities in a string.
+  classify-text <text>                    Classifies text of a string.
-  entity-sentiment-file <bucketName> <fileName>  Detects sentiment of the entities in a file in Google Cloud Storage.
+  classify-file <bucketName> <fileName>   Classifies text in a file in Google Cloud Storage.

 Options:
   --help  Show help                                                                                            [boolean]